On the properties of quasi-Banach function spaces: Introduction

 \section{Introduction}

 While the theory of Banach function spaces has been extensively developed since their introduction by Luxemburg in \cite{Luxemburg55} (see \cite{BennettSharpley88} for an exhaustive treatment), their quasinormed counterparts remain surprisingly unexplored to the point where even the most fundamental results are missing.
 For example, even the most natural question of completeness has been answered only recently by Caetano, Gogatishvili and Opic in \cite{CaetanoGogatishvili16}.
 This lack of underlying theory constitutes a great obstacle in the field of function spaces, given that many natural and useful function spaces happen to be quasinormed while retaining many, if not all, of the remaining properties of Banach function norms.
-Examples of such spaces include Lebesgue spaces $L^p$ with $p<1$, Lorentz spaces $L^{p,q}$ with $q<1$, many cases of Lorentz-Karamata spaces (as introduced in \cite{EdmundsKerman00}), numerous cases of classical Lorentz spaces, generalised Orlicz spaces $L_{\Phi}$ with a non-convex function $\Phi$, and more.
+Examples of such spaces include Lebesgue spaces $L^p$ with $p<1$, Lorentz spaces $L^{p,q}$ with $q<1$, many cases of Lorentz-Karamata spaces (as introduced in \cite{EdmundsKerman00}), numerous cases of classical Lorentz spaces, and generalised Orlicz spaces $L_{\Phi}$ with a non-convex function $\Phi$.
+Further examples are the Lorentz spaces $L^{1, q}$, $q>1$, chief among them being the space $L^{1, \infty}$, also known as the weak $L^1$; the importance of this space stems from the fact that it captures the endpoint behaviour of many important operators of harmonic analysis, including the Hardy--Littlewood maximal operator, singular integral operators, and fractional integral operators.